-SEMrush’s Brand Monitoring tool is fantastic for many reasons, but I love it mainly because it is an invaluable tool for holding onto a top position.
+SEMrush’s Brand Monitoring tool is fantastic for many reasons, but I love it mainly because it is invaluable for holding onto a top position.

 It helps you:

-Find mentions of specific keywords on other sites that are directly related to your content so you can reach out to them for a link.
+Find mentions of specific keywords on other sites directly related to your content so you can reach out to them for a link.